 The best thing my daughter ever told me: "Mom, you are one of the most adequate people I know."
-She tells me this again now, laughing over the phone, and it lightens my heart and grounds me where a gusty, "You are so wonderful," would have left me heavy and shaking still.
+She tells me this again now, laughing over the phone, and it lightens my heart and grounds me more than a gusty, "But you are so wonderful!" ever would.

 We disagree though whether adequacy and excellence are different things.
 She tells me it's like long distance running, that it's the stubborn adequacies that get you there.
 She says my idea of excellence is a sprinter's idea.

 Later I'm telling my own mom how things go these days, approaching a full year of adoption.
 How I think I've got it figured out and then I know I don't.
 My Youngest is full of certainty and vehemence.
 I recognize this vehemence as one of his superpowers.
 But like invisibility and infinite elasticity, vehemence can be hard to live with.

 In all of us I hear a ratcheted stridency, ready and waiting the moment he begins to insist and insist.
 In me, I hear it most of all, a rising argumentativeness.
 "I know, I know," says my mom when I tell her over the phone.
 "I know too well.
 I was never able to just step back and say, So why does it seem that way to you?
 Why don't you tell me about that."

 "But that's the thing.
 I thought I had learned to do that.
 I had been proud that I didn't feel I had to argue with the older children," which makes us both sigh and laugh.
 "But this time, it doesn't work.
 All those techniques I learned, do nothing.
 I step back.
 He just says the same thing over and over, in a kind of frenzy, louder and louder.
 And insisting on things he knows almost nothing about.
 Things he has just asked explanations for."

 So I took him aside and said, "Look I'm concerned about all this argumentative stuff.
 What can we do?
 I can't think of anything that will fix it, can you?"